2verych/anycard/readme.md

 This repository contains a simple client-server application for storing discount cards.

 ## Backend
 Located in the `backend` directory.
 It is an Express server using Google OAuth for authentication.
 Uploaded images are stored per-user using a salted hash of the user's email so the actual address never appears in URLs.
+Images are served through the `/files` API which validates the requester's access before sending the file.

 ### Setup
 ```bash